Skip to content

 • Preparing the recoding code does not mean we created a new variable.
 We need to run the recoding code so the frequency code can work.
 They need to be run in order.

-• For example, the frq(gss$maritalgroups, out = "v") code didn’t work below, and it yielded an unknown or uninitialised column: ‘maritalgroups’ error.
+• For example, the frq(gss$maritalgroups, out = "v") code didn’t work below, and it yielded an This variable does not exist: maritalgroups error.

 • Even though the recoding code that generates the maritalgroups variable exists, we didn’t highlight and run it, so the data doesn’t actually include maritalgroups yet.

-A screenshot shows only the frq(gss$maritalgroups, out = "v") line highlighted and run, without first running the recoding code above it.
-In the Console, the output is NULL followed by a warning message stating “Unknown or uninitialised column: maritalgroups,” showing that the new variable does not exist yet because the recoding code was not run first.
+• A screenshot shows only the frq(gss$maritalgroups, out = "v") line highlighted and run, without first running the recoding code above it.
+In the Viewer tab, the output states “This variable does not exist: maritalgroups” showing that the new variable does not exist yet because the recoding code was not run first.

 • Below, it works because: